 - Are you cleaning your home from dust too often?

 If the answer is ‘YES’ to any of these, it can be a clear sign that your home’s furnace and duct system are due for a professional cleaning.
 In addition but to a lesser extent the following can also sign a dirty ductwork:

 - Excessive coughing and irritation

 What is happening inside your home?

-Dust and mites might not be the only pollutants hiding in your duct work.
-Our technicians have found old beer bottles, roaches, rodents and even lost house pets! ( hamsters, cats, birds ).
+Dust and mites might not be the only pollutants hiding in your ductwork.
+Over the decades our technicians have found old beer bottles, roaches, rodents and even lost housepets! ( hamsters, cats, birds ).
 These larger pollutants often decompose very slowly and can pose serious health issues to the house inhabitants.

 In the winter, dirt-clogged heat exchangers cannot warm the air as efficiently.
 In the summer, dirt-clogged coils are unable to cool the air as well.
 These are just examples of how it affects the heating and cooling systems runtime, requiring it to use more fuel and energy to heat and cool your home.